pusateri/canner/docs/tagger-api.rst

     The tag that triggered this tagger to be executed.

   TRIGGER_FILENAME
     The filename that triggered the tagger to be executed.
 The tagger may parse this file to generate tags.
+TRIGGER_FILENAME is only set if TRIGGER_KIND is "file".

 Arguments
 ---------